PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 Fixes:

 - Remove 23 textures that affected the maps because they replaced stuff they weren't supposed to (Fixes https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/27 and https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/28 )

+# 2021-04-15

+Additions:

+- Adminmenu has a new popup page for server changes
+- Admins can now noclip (used for debuging - don't abuse it!)
+- Added a dvar to enable/disable the fast-fire/weaponswitch detection
+- Added separated skill dvars for assassins and guards
+- HnS has now an instruction hud in upper left corner

+Enhancements:

+- Adminmenu now has all players on one page
+- FovScale setting added more values
+- Removed the last Update Date from the Loadscreen
+- Killstreak icons moved when the lagometer is enabled
+- Antiglitch triggers will no longer destroy RC-Toys
+- Suicide will now first explodes RC-Toys (so you need to suicide twice to die)
+- Changed the fast-fire/weaponswitch detection back to 300 instead of 500
+- Changed the fake lag detection so it has a short delay before triggering
+- Auto map rotation when no players are online will now use bot maps when there are any in the map rotation
+- Adminmenu will now send less commands from server to client

+Fixes:
+- Fixed the fast fire of bots
+- Fixed the bot sprint (untested)

+---

+The Mod.ff have changed because of those changes:

+- Adminmenu has a new popup page for server changes
+- Adminmenu now has all players on one page
+- FovScale setting added more values
+- Removed the last Update Date from the Loadscreen
+- Killstreak icons moved when the lagometer is enabled